Business Continuity Plan

 Our custodians back up our important records in a geographically separate area.
 While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our custodians that their objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments within 24 hours.
 Your orders and requests for funds and securities could be delayed during this period.

 Significant business disruptions can vary in their scope, such as only our firm, a single building housing our firm, the business district where our firm is located, the city where we are located, or the whole region.
 Within each of these areas, the severity of the disruption can also vary from minimal to severe.
 In a disruption to only our firm or a building housing our firm, we will transfer our operations to a local site when needed and expect to recover and resume business within 24 hours.
-In a disruption affecting our business district, city, or region, we will transfer our operations to a site outside of the affected area, and recover and resume business within 24 hours.
-In either situation, we plan to continue in business, transfer operations to our custodial firm if necessary, and notify you through our web site www.coylefinancial.com or our customer emergency number, 847-513-1430 on how to contact us.
+In a disruption affecting our business district, city, or region, we will transfer our operations to a site outside of the affected area and recover and resume business within 24 hours.
+In either situation, we plan to continue in business, transfer operations to our custodial firm if necessary, and notify you through our web site www.coylefinancial.com.
 If the significant business disruption is so severe that it prevents us from remaining in business, we will assure our customer’s prompt access to their funds and securities.